dannyvankooten/www.dannyvankooten.com/wp-content/plugins/query-monitor/readme.txt

 - Improvements to accessibility of the toggle buttons
 - Failed HTTP API GET requests now show a clickable link

-### 3.20.2 (11 December 2025) ###

-- Prevents a PHP error being triggered under certain conditions and when no database queries are performed.

 ### Earlier versions ###